thoughtbot/ruby-science/README.md

 For the HTML version, clone the repository and look at the HTML so that images and other assets are properly loaded.

+## Questions?

+If you have a customer support question, please email <learn@thoughtbot.com>.

+If you are a [Learn Prime](https://learn.thoughtbot.com/products/14-prime) subscriber visit <http://forum.thoughtbot.com> for discussion and technical questions.

 ## Instructions for authors

 #### Note: Readers of the book don't need to worry about the instructions below.